bolof2000/Cloud-Devops-Engineer--Udacity-Program-/README.md

 Use the create.sh script to create the infrasctures for the first time use the update.sh script to update existing stack

+File Descriptions:

+udagram-network.yml- file contains the network resources and output parameters-network.json file contains network variables such as IP address for each subnets servers-ugdaram.yml file contains security groups, loadbalancing, target groups and listener servers-udagram.json file contains environmental name createstack.sh - is used to deploy the infrastructure updatestack.sh is used to update the infrastrucures